topkecleon/telegram-bot-bash/README.txt

 For more information see [Expert Use](doc/8_custom.md)

-### Why do I get "EXPECTED value GOT EOF" on start?
+### Blocked by telegram?
+This may happen if to many wrong requests are sent to api.telegram.org, e.g. using a wrong token or not existing API calls.
+If you have a fixed IP you can ask telegram service to unblock your ip or change your IP.
+If you are running a tor proxy on your server you may uncomment the ```BASHBOT_CURL_ARGS``` line in 'mycommands.sh'

-May be your IP is blocked by telegram.
-You can test this by running curl or wget manually:
+You can test if younare blockeds by running curl or wget manually:
 ```bash
 curl -m 10  https://api.telegram.org/bot
 #curl: (28) Connection timed out after 10001 milliseconds